 your guide to the magical world of alta's wildflowers.

-But first, some rules from the Alta Environmental Center on how to responsibly enjoy the wildflowers.
+But first, some guidelines from the Alta Environmental Center on how to responsibly enjoy the wildflowers.

-- Don’t pick the wildflowers, let them stay wild - All living organisms need to reproduce.
-Digging up wildflowers, picking or stepping on wildflowers, or collecting their seed will reduce a plant’s ability to reproduce and will adversely affect its long-term survival in that location
+- Take pics, don't pick - All living organisms need to reproduce.
+Digging up wildflowers, picking or stepping on wildflowers or collecting their seeds will reduce a plant’s ability to reproduce and will adversely affect its long-term survival in that location.
+Please do not pick wildflowers in Little Cottonwood Canyon.

-- Removing wildflowers from the wild can adversely affect pollinators and other animals that depend on that species for food or cover
+- Picking wildflowers will harm pollinators and other animals that depend on them for food or cover

-- It is illegal to harm or remove wildflowers on Forest Service land - you will be fined
+- It is illegal to harm or remove wildflowers on US Forest Service land - USFS rangers onsite will issue citations with fines

 Paintbrushes | Wyoming, Wavy-leaf, Brokenleaf & Giant red